How to exercise with a physical disability

 For a lot of people, the main priority of going to the gym is to lose weight.
 But the thought of spending hours upon hours plodding away on a treadmill can often be off-putting.
 If only there was a way to get the same kind of results in short, sharp bursts.
-If this is something you find yourself asking, then HIIT may be the answer.
+If this is something you find yourself asking, then trying HIIT for weight loss may be the answer.
 But how does it compare to more traditional cardio exercise?

 A very rough and ready way of calculating your heart rate is 220 minus your age in years.
 However, a more accurate way of calculating your maximum heart rate is 208 minus (0.7 x your age in years).

 Workouts are made up of 'work' and 'recovery' phases and can last between 10 and 60 minutes depending on the programme.
-It can be done anywhere - in the gym, at home, in the park etc. One of the main appeals of HIIT is that it's so accessible and doesn't necessarily require an expensive gym membership or equipment.
+HIIT can be done anywhere - in the gym, at home, in the park etc. One of the main appeals of HIIT is that it's so accessible and doesn't necessarily require an expensive gym membership or equipment.

 HIIT exercises can vary, but here's an example of a typical workout: